git-town/git-town/website/src/commands/config-push-new-branches.md

 [append](append.md), and [prepend](prepend.md) push newly created feature branches to the `origin` remote.
 Defaults to `no`.

-### Variations
+### Arguments

-- the `--global` flag displays or sets the "push-new-branches" globally
+By default, each Git repository has its own setting.
+The `--global` flag displays or sets the "push-new-branches" for all Git repos on your machine.